SwgAnno/achiral_qw/README.md

 ## Features

-The Python project mainly consists in three levels, each one building upon the previous one: the base classes QWGraph and QWGraphCollection, the Simulator and Analyzer classes and lastly all the general purpose plotting and analysis methods.
+The Python project mainly consists in three levels, each one building upon the previous one: the base classes QWGraph and QWGraphCollection, the Simulator classes and analyze methods and lastly all the general purpose plotting and analysis methods.

 ### Submodules